himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

   (require 'use-package))
 ```

-I keep all of this at the top of my configuration, and works well even
+I keep all of this at the top of my configuration, which works well
-when setting up a new computer.
+even when initializing a new computer.

 #### Bye Bye emacs_init.el